 Our curriculum is designed to follow the PREP curriculum and encourage more independent learning on behalf of the individual resident.
 Each month covers a different subspecialty, and residents attend twice weekly lectures on different topics in those subspecialties.
 Lecturers are encouraged to included ABP's content specifications in their lectures.
 Residents are responsible for working through online PREP questions with completion of them expected by the end of the academic year.
 In addition to the in-service exam given in July, an in-house spring in-service exam is given so residents can assess the knowledge they have gained and identify continued areas for improvement.

 At noon Wednesdays, a didactic lecture is given by current faculty, fellows or visiting lecturers to the Department of Pediatrics covering a variety of topics relevant for the general pediatrician.
 One hour of CME is given for attendance.

 On the fourth Tuesday of the month, Performance Improvement conference is held in place of morning sign-ins.
 This multi-disciplinary meeting is attended by residents, faculty and other hospital personnel.
 A variety of topics are discussed concerning administrative aspects and systems-based practices of the hospital.

 On the third Tuesday of the month, M&M conference is held in place of morning sign-ins.
 Inpatient deaths and any significant complications in the care of patients from the previous month are discussed.
 Cases are presented by a faculty, residents or staff in an effort to identify system-based or practice-based problems and ways of addressing those issues.

 At noon each Friday, individuals from a variety of fields are brought in to provide residents with insight into areas such as physician wellness, medical billing, negotiating a contract and managing a practice.
 Ethics and medico-legal aspects of health care are also discussed.
-Journal Club is held every other month during one of the Friday conferences and alternates with the Pediatric Resident-Mentor Research Program (PRMRP).
 The last Friday of the month is dedicated for a resident meeting.
 Catered lunches are provided at these meetings for the residents.